OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:61

-Aware that His disciples were grumbling about this, Jesus said to them, “Does this offend you?
+Aware that His disciples were murmuring about this, Jesus said to them, “Does this offend you?

 ## John 6:62

-Then what if you see the Son of Man ascend to where He was before!
+Then what if you see the Son of Man ascend to where He was before?

 ## John 6:63